A New Access Control Scheme for Facebook-style Social Networks

 \textbf{Contributions and Outline.} In order to solve the identified problems, we propose a new access control scheme for OSNs.
-We focus on public information existing, e.g., in Facebook (Sect.~\ref{sec:motiv}), and show that it can be used to group users based on their attributes, common interests and activities.
+We focus on public information existing, e.g., in Facebook (Section~\ref{sec:motiv}), and show that it can be used to group users based on their attributes, common interests and activities.
 Public information can thus be considered as a~new dimension for users to regulate access to their resources.
-As a consequence, we propose a new OSN model containing both a user graph and a public information graph (Sect.~\ref{sec:model}).
-We then develop a hybrid logic to express this type of access control policies (Sect.~\ref{sec:logic}).
-The expressiveness of our scheme is extensively discussed through a number of real-life scenarios (Sect.~\ref{sec:example}).
-We identify a special semantic relation, i.e., \emph{category relation}, among public information, which allows us to express a certain type of policies in a concise way (Sect.~\ref{sec:category} and Section~\ref{sec:hierarchy}).
-To address the problem of information reliability in OSNs, we propose to add endorsement and trust into our policy formulas (Sect.~\ref{sec:trust}).
+As a consequence, we propose a new OSN model containing both a user graph and a public information graph (Section~\ref{sec:model}).
+We then extend a hybrid logic~\cite{BFSH12} to express this type of access control policies (Section~\ref{sec:logic}).
+The expressiveness of our scheme is extensively discussed through a number of real-life scenarios (Section~\ref{sec:example}).
+We further identify two special semantic relations, i.e., \emph{category relation} among public information and \emph{relationship hierarchy}, which allow us to express certain types of policies in a concise way (Section~\ref{sec:category} and Section~\ref{sec:hierarchy}).
+To address the problem of information reliability in OSNs, we propose to add endorsement and trust into our policy formulas (Section~\ref{sec:trust}).
 In addition, we formally model the collaborative access control in Section~\ref{sec:collaborative} within our new access control scheme.

-After the introduction, we give a brief overview of related work in Sect.~\ref{sec:related}.
-Section~\ref{sec:discuss}.
-Sect.~\ref{sec:compare} compares our access control scheme with existing schemes in the literature.
-We discuss several issues related to our scheme in Section~\ref{sec:discuss} and conclude our paper with some future work in Sect.~\ref{sec:conclusion}.
+After the introduction, we give a brief overview of related work in Section~\ref{sec:related}.
+Section~\ref{sec:compare} compares our access control scheme with existing schemes in the literature.
+We discuss several issues related to our scheme in Section~\ref{sec:discuss} and conclude our paper with some future work in Section~\ref{sec:conclusion}.